9Breaker/How-To-Publish-A-Poster-For-Student-Activities/README.md

 3. SUTD Community (Audience)

 ## Things to look out for
+1. Posters can be put up for a maximum of 30 days.
+Any extension has to receive ROOT's approval again.
+2. A maximum of 20 posters can be put up, per design.
+3. Poster must be removed by the following day as stated on the ROOT approval stamp.

+**FAILURE TO DO SO MAY RESULT IN YOUR STUDENT ORGANISATION BEING BLACKLISTED AND FUTURE POSTER REQUESTS BEING REJECTED**
 ## Credits
 - 9Breaker for edits
 - OpenSUTD for pioneering